magnuswiderberg/mexicanstandoffgame/README.md

 - Support for removing input name from local storage to get new suggestion
 	- Or just support for suggestion
 - Maybe keep character id in local storage
-- Optimization
-	- With app.MapStaticAssets gone, use smaller images

 ### PlayMonitor.razor